 General markets and shopping malls

 Normally people do not wear traditional Thai dress in daily lives.
 We usually wear quite conservative clothes.
 No shirtless on when walking on streets, even if it is so warm on that day.
 Singlets/tank tops/short pants could be seen in markets, but could be rarely seen in shopping malls, which usually have cold air conditioning.
-Flip flops and open shoes are find for both markets and shopping malls.
+Flip flops and open shoes are fine for both markets and shopping malls.

 Besides, it would be good to prepare an umbrella/ a rain jacket.
 The rainy season is around June to October, but you can also see rain in other months.
 Please bear in mind that torrential rain is common here.